sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/asana.md

 ### Add credentials

-1. Inside the `.dlt` folder, you'll find a file called `secrets.toml`, which is where you can securely store your access tokens and other sensitive information.
+1. Inside the `.data_load_tool` folder, you'll find a file called `secrets.toml`, which is where you can securely store your access tokens and other sensitive information.
 It's important to handle this file with care and keep it safe.
 Here's what the file looks like:
    ```toml